dvsa/rsp-token-service/README.md

 Although Serverless Framework is being used solely for local development purposes, you still need a `[default]` AWS profile in `~/.aws/credentials` in order for for you to run the app locally.

 #### Description
-This API decrypts the provided hexadecimal token and attempts to parse it to the known data model for a penalty.
+This API Will decrypt the payment token provided by the mobile application used by enforcement officers.
+It will also provide confirmation tokens to allow offline functionality.